HarshPanchal01/Harsh-Portfolio/README.md

 3. Save—your site will publish at `https://harshpanchal01.github.io/Harsh-Portfolio/` within a couple of minutes.

 ### Customization Tips
-- Replace the resume download URL in `index.html` once your latest PDF is in the repo.
+- Drop your latest resume at `src/assets/Harsh-Panchal-Resume.pdf` so the hero button opens it in a new tab.
+- Replace `src/assets/profile.jpg` with your own headshot; aim for a square image so the circular crop looks clean.
-- Update project cards or experience timeline by editing the relevant HTML sections.
+- Update project cards or experience entries directly in `src/index.html` to keep the content fresh.
-- Add professional headshots or graphics by dropping assets into an `assets/` folder and referencing them in the markup.
+- Update the company logo images in `src/assets/` to match the brands you showcase.

 Questions or suggestions?
 Reach out at [harshpanchalv@gmail.com](mailto:harshpanchalv@gmail.com).